solkimicreb/book_of_algorand/README.md

 Feel free to [try the game](https://book-of-algorand.herokuapp.com/) before you continue.

-## Creating story coin
+## Creating the story coins

 My first step was creating story coin - the main currency of the game.
-Custom tokens are called Algorand Standard Assets - ASAs - in Algorand.
+Custom tokens are called Algorand Standard Assets (ASAs) in Algorand.
 They are primitive building blocks and require a simple http call to create instead of a smart contract.

 ### Connecting to an Algorand node